Windjammers (video game): Gameplay

 While the player holds the disc, they act offensively by trying to throw it into the goal zone of the opponent.
 The player cannot move while holding the disc, and cannot hold it for more than a few seconds.
 The player points with the joystick in the desired direction to throw the disc and presses the primary button.
 The player can throw it either directly at the opponent's goal zone or attempt to bounce the disc off the walls, or barriers (if in a court that contains them).

 When playing against computer opponents, the player plays one match against each character (with the next character's difficulty increasing each time) until all are defeated, thus winning the game.
 When playing 2-player versus, one match is played between the two players.
 A match consists of 3 sets that last 30 seconds by default and up to 99 seconds on the arcade version (with the timer not stopping when a point is scored, unlike most sports).
 A set ends when either a player reaches 12 points (in which case that player wins the set) or 30 seconds have elapsed (after which the player with the most point wins the set).
 If the set ends in a tie, a set win is given to both players.
 A match is won by winning two sets, but if players tie in both of the first two sets (giving each of them two wins), the game enters a sudden death round in which the first player to score in any way wins the match.

 Characters

-The playable characters are listed below.
+The game features six playable characters, each of which has different statistics and a unique special move.